jacoposta/beamer-theme-INAPP/README.md

 # beamer-theme-INAPP

-This repository aims at providing a `LaTeX` theme implementation for the `beamer` 'documentclass' adequately consistent with the **INAPP** official graphical design.
+This repository provides a `LaTeX` theme implementation for the `beamer` 'documentclass' adequately consistent with the **INAPP** official graphical design.

 ## Usage